peterekepeter/crispy/README.md

 In the future this will be a nuget package you just drop in into your web project and hook up to the generator to a controller and you include that controller as a script.

-## K, but this doesn't do XXX
+## K, but this doesn't do XYZ

-This project is still at the very beginning.
+This project is still at the very beginning so a lot of features are missing.
 Plans are to:

 	- support both .net Core and classic .net
 	- role based api generation, only show functions that are accessible from users role